nkrusch/nkrusch.github.io/posts/2022-graduate-research-day.md

 ---
-title: Semantic-preserving optimization algorithm for automatic program parallelization
+title: "Semantic-preserving optimization algorithm for automatic program parallelization"
+author: "Neea Rusch"
-date: "2022-02-01"
+date: "2022-04-01"
----

-### Abstract
+preface: ""
+presentation: true

+[/1/]: # (embed_title: "Poster")
+[/2/]: # (embed: "../mwp-slides.pdf")

-Advanced and resource-intensive computation relies on continuous rise in processing power.
+abstract: "Advanced and resource-intensive computation relies on continuous rise in processing power.
 Since the 1970s, Moore's law accurately predicted this growth would be achieved through hardware improvements, but this observation is becoming progressively obsolete.
 Alternative approaches are needed to maintain increase in efficiency.
 Parallelization is a technique in which larger computational problem is divided into smaller tasks, which are then executed